cryptokroko515/librio/README.md

 ### Installing

-Copy your API KEY and SECRET to the appropriate places in `config.py`
+Copy your API KEY and SECRET to the appropriate places in `config.py` Using the python binance client from https://github.com/sammchardy/python-binance

 ```
+pip install python-binance
 git clone https://github.com/Daniel-Wang/librio.git
 cd librio
 ```